MicrosoftDocs/power-automate-docs/articles/flows-designer.md

 :::image type="content" source="media/flows-designer/test-prompt.png" alt-text="Screenshot of instructions that tell you how to test your flow.":::

 Follow the instructions to test your flow.
 In this example, you must send an email.
 The flow test then runs.
-When the test has finished running, a green check mark appears on each card, together with the number of seconds that it took to be processed.
+When the test finishes running, a green check mark appears on each card, together with the number of seconds that it took to be processed.

 :::image type="content" source="media/flows-designer/test-result.png" alt-text="Screenshot of test results.":::